typegoose/typegoose/docs/guides/advanced/models-with-same-name.md

 This Guide shows all the possibilities for a model to use different names.

 :::note
-If Classes with the same name are wanted, these methods need to be used so that Typegooes can differentiate between them
+If Classes with the same name are wanted, these methods need to be used so that Typegoose can differentiate between them
 :::

 :::info